updated on 2020-01-22

 All figures and tables are to be included within a single file, placed before the reference section.
 Additional data files (e.g. figures, tables) that contain information directly supportive to the document can be accepted as supplementary files.
 Supplementary files are published exactly as provided, and are not copyedited.

 The introduction should be written in a concise form.
 Do not use subheadings.
 Important findings relevant for the manuscript as well as the scientific background should be described and the relevant publications should be cited.
 Please limit the introduction to what is necessary for the reader to understand the topic and clearly state your objective.
 Do not try to list as much literature as possible.
 At the end of the introduction, a clear research hypothesis and aim of the study should be given.

 1.2 Materials and methods

 Materials and methods have to be described in a precise manner so that the reader can reproduce the experiments.
 If you used biological material, clearly state its origin, growing conditions (soil, climate/weather, GPS coordinates, treatments with fertilizer or active substances, …), harvesting procedure and any detail needed for replication or proper comparison of your data.
-Details on statistical analyses including number of replicates, statistical testing procedures, and, if applicable, methods of randomization and reasons for exclusion of data or subjects from the study, are to be included.
+Details on statistical analyses including number of replicates, statistical testing procedures, and, if applicable, methods of randomization, sample pooling and reasons for exclusion of data or subjects from the study, are to be included.
 If several methods are described, the use of subsections is recommended.

 1.3 Results and Discussion